wdi-atx-10/class/attendance.md

 ## Policy

-You will take your own attendance through Garnet while on the `WWGuest` wifi network.
+You will take your own attendance through Garnet while on the `WeWork` or `WWGuest` wifi network.
 Please check [the graduation requirements for arriving on-time](graduation-requirements.md#attendance)!

 If today begins at 9:00AM, then any attendance taken at 9:01 will be considered "tardy".
 Attendance cannot be taken three hours after the start time.
 That is: if you try to take attendance at 12:01, you will be considered "absent".